DevExpress/devextreme-demos/JSDemos/Demos/Calendar/MultipleSelection/description.md

 - *'range'*
 A user can select a range of dates.
 The first and the last date in the range are stored in the [value](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#value) property.

-If you enable [selectWeekOnClick](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#selectWeekOnClick) in *'multiple'* or *'range'* modes, users can select a week by clicking on a week number.
+If you enable [selectWeekOnClick](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#selectWeekOnClick) in *'multiple'* or *'range'* modes, users can select a week by clicking on the week number.

 ## Disable and Clear Dates